NHS Gloucestershire settles legal battle out of court

 Mr Lloyd argued the NHS had acted unlawfully in planning to hand management of county hospitals and some services to a new body.

-In a joint statement, both parties said that an end to legal proceedings was in everyone's interest.'New process'
+In a joint statement, both parties said that an end to legal proceedings was in everyone's interest.

 NHS Gloucestershire and Mr Lloyd said: "The Primary Care Trust (PCT) has agreed not to implement its decision to enter into a contract with Gloucestershire Care Services at this time.